brokencode-ss/Python-Movie-Website/README.md

 3) The file entertainment_center.py contains instances of the class movie and their constructors.
 It also consists of a call to function open_movies_page() which needs a parameter i.e. a list of all the instances created.

+**How to run the project**

+1)Download all the files in a single folder on your PC.
+2)Open the file entertainment_center.py in a Python Editor.
+3)Run the file using F5.

 **Contribution**

 Not required